Calibrating the Confidence of Large Language Models by Eliciting Fidelity: Experiments

 \paragraph{Dataset.} We have conducted experiments on four MCQA datasets to verify the effectiveness of our proposed confidence estimation method.
 ARC~\cite{Clark2018ThinkYH} is a dataset of 7,787 grade-school-level questions.
 We use the test split of the ARC-Challenge with 1,172 questions for our experiments.
 MMLU~\cite{hendrycks2021measuring} is a dataset designed to measure knowledge acquired during pretraining and covers 57 subjects.
 To reduce the cost of API calls, we sampled $\frac{1}{8}$ of the data for testing for each subject.
 CommonSenseQA~\cite{talmor-etal-2019-commonsenseqa} is a dataset for commonsense question answering, and we use the validation split with 1,221 questions for experiments.
 TruthfulQA~\cite{lin-etal-2022-truthfulqa} is a dataset that contains 817 questions designed to evaluate language models’ preference to mimic some human falsehoods.
 All the experiments are conducted under a $0$-shot setting.

 \paragraph{Metrics.} We utilize multiple metrics to evaluate.
 We bin the predictions from the model by their confidence and report the $\mathrm{ECE}$~(expected calibration error).

-where $M$ is the bin number of the reliability diagram, $N$ is the overall sample number, and $|B_m|$ is the number of samples located in $B_m$.
-This paper also defines two novel metrics to evaluate the calibration.
-The first one is $\mathrm{IPR}$ (Inverse Pair Ratio), which is used to measure the monotonicity of the reliability diagram.
+We also report the Brier Score of different methods in Table~\ref{table: brierscore}.
+In this paper, we also defines two novel metrics to evaluate the calibration.
+The first one is $\mathrm{IPR}$ (\textbf{I}nverse \textbf{P}air \textbf{R}atio), which is used to measure the monotonicity of the reliability diagram.
 If the reliability diagram is monotonic, it indicates that the average accuracy of answers with low confidence is lower than the average accuracy of answers with high confidence.

 where $\mathrm{IP}$ is the inverse pair number in the reliable diagram, and $K$ is the bin number with a density larger than 0.
-Suppose the confidence of language models is always equal to their average accuracy on a specific dataset.
-In that case, we cannot filter out some answers with low confidence to improve the truthfulness of language models.
-Therefore, we suggest using the $\mathrm{CE}$~(Confidence Evenness) to evaluate the uniformity of the density of each bar in the reliability diagram.
+We found that as the number of model parameters increases, the accuracy of the model improves across various datasets.
+However, language models still tend to consistently express uncertainty within certain fixed ranges, and ECE cannot clearly reflect this phenomenon.
+Therefore, we suggest using the $\mathrm{CE}$~(\textbf{C}onfidence \textbf{E}venness) to evaluate the uniformity of the density of each bar in the reliability diagram.

 In this paper, we adopt $10$ equal-size bins to calculate $\mathrm{ECE}_{10}$, $\mathrm{IPR}_{10}$ and $\mathrm{CE}_{10}$.
 We also report the accuracy on these benchmarks to measure whether calibration reduces the accuracy.